jfhector/react-js-proto/README.md

 # Installation

-1 Clone in a local folder
+1 Download to a local folder

-2 Run npm install
+2 Run 'npm install' in your terminal

-3 Run npm start
+3 Run 'npm start'

 # Watch outs: ~ on babel-plugin-styled-components dependency in package.json